 3.1 Definitions

-multi-user (MU) physical layer protocol data unit (PPDU): A VHT PPDU that carries one or more PSDUs for one or more STAs using the DL-MU-MIMO technique.
+very high thoughput (VHT) multi-user (MU) physical layer protocol data unit (PPDU): A VHT PPDU with a format that is capable of carrying up to four PSDUs for up to four users using the DL-MU-MIMO technique.

-single user (SU) physical layer protocol data unit (PPDU): A PPDU that carries a single PLCP service data unit (PSDU), or no PSDU.
+single user (SU) physical layer protocol data unit (PPDU): A PPDU with a format that is capable of carrying only a single PHY service data unit (PSDU), or no PSDU.

 secondary access category (AC): An access category (AC) that is not associated with the enhanced distributed channel access function (EDCAF) that gains channel access.

-NOTE—Traffic associated with a secondary AC can be included in an MU PPDU that includes traffic associated with the primary AC.
+NOTE—Traffic associated with a secondary AC can be included in a VHT MU PPDU that includes traffic associated with the primary AC.
 There could be multiple secondary ACs at a given time.

-user: A recipient of an A-MPDU in an MU PPDU.
+user: An individual or group of STAs identified by a single RA in the context of single user (SU) multiple input, multiple output (MIMO) or multi user (MU) MIMO.

 11ac editor: replace “MU PPDU” by “VHT MU PPDU” in the above figures, 2 times